guilhemmarchand/trackme/docs/rest_api_reference.rst

 **This endpoint performs a purge of backup archive files older than x days, it requires a DELETE call with the following arguments:**

-- ``retention_days: (integer) OPTIONAL: the maximal retention for backup archive files in days, if not specified defaults to 7 days``
+- ``retention_days: (integer) Optional, the maximal retention for backup archive files in days, if not specified defaults to 7 days``

 *External:*